SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

 \subsubsection{Overall Performance}

-The final set of quantitative evaluation to judge the overall performance of the methods across datasets by aggregating the results from both the open dataset and the secret dataset.
-The scores are reported in Table \ref{tab:overall_performance_median_iqr} and shown using box plots in Figures \ref{fig:box_AllRes_Dice},\ref{fig:box_AllRes_Jaccard},\ref{fig:box_AllRes_VolSim},\ref{fig:box_AllRes_MI}, and \ref{fig:box_AllRes_bAHD}.
+The final quantitative evaluation judged the overall performance of the methods across both datasets by aggregating the results from the open and secret datasets.
+The scores are reported in Table \ref{tab:overall_performance_median_iqr}.
+The per-subject Dice and bAVD score distributions are shown as box plots in Figures~\ref{fig:box_AllRes_Dice} and~\ref{fig:box_AllRes_bAVD}; the corresponding Jaccard, VolSim and MI box plots are provided in Appendix~\ref{app:extra_boxplots} (Figures~\ref{fig:box_AllRes_Jaccard}, \ref{fig:box_AllRes_VolSim} and \ref{fig:box_AllRes_MI}).

-The baseline methods, \textbf{DS6} and \textbf{UNet MSS}, yielded DICE scores of 0.784 ± 0.140 and 0.778 ± 0.129, respectively.
-Some of the submitted methods did not surpass baseline performance.
-For example, the \textbf{PBI Scrolling 2D UNet} achieved a DICE of 0.726 ± 0.140 and a JACRD of 0.570 ± 0.176, which are lower than those of the baselines, and its bAHD was relatively high at 1.073 ± 1.536, indicating less precise boundary segmentation.
+The baselines, \baseDSSx[0] and \baseUNetMSS[0], yielded Dice scores of 0.784 ± 0.140 and 0.778 ± 0.129, respectively.
+Several of the submitted methods did not surpass the baseline performance.
+For example, \pbiScroll[0] achieved a Dice of 0.726 ± 0.140 and a Jaccard of 0.570 ± 0.176, both lower than those of the baselines, and its bAVD was relatively high at 1.073 ± 1.536, indicating less precise boundary segmentation.

-Methods such as \textbf{Koala OM1}, \textbf{FunPixel}, and \textbf{ADAR\_LAB UNesT} exhibited the lowest performance metrics. \textbf{Koala OM1} reported a DICE of 0.574 ± 0.123 and a JACRD of 0.403 ± 0.120, significantly underperforming compared to the baselines and top methods.
-FunPixel had a DICE of 0.631 ± 0.177 and a JACRD of 0.461 ± 0.207, with a high bAHD of 4.184 ± 5.953. \textbf{ADAR\_LAB UNesT} achieved a DICE of 0.551 ± 0.149 and a JACRD of 0.380 ± 0.152, with a bAHD of 5.576 ± 8.189, indicating substantial boundary inaccuracies.
+\koalaOne[0], \funpixel[0], and \ADARUNesT[0] yielded the lowest performance metrics. \koalaOne[0] reported a Dice of 0.574 ± 0.123 and a Jaccard of 0.403 ± 0.120, considerably below the baselines and the top methods. \funpixel[0] had a Dice of 0.631 ± 0.177 and a Jaccard of 0.461 ± 0.207, with a high bAVD of 4.184 ± 5.953. \ADARUNesT[0] achieved a Dice of 0.551 ± 0.149 and a Jaccard of 0.380 ± 0.152, with a bAVD of 5.576 ± 8.189, indicating substantial boundary inaccuracies.

-The \textbf{LSGroup} method demonstrated the highest overall performance across the combined datasets, achieving a DICE of 0.804 ± 0.150 (approximately 2\% higher than that of DS6 and 3\% higher than UNet MSS) and a JACRD of 0.672 ± 0.205, surpassing both baseline methods and all other evaluated techniques.
-Its VOLSMTY was 0.942 ± 0.076, indicating a strong agreement with the ground truth volumes.
-Additionally, \textbf{LSGroup} attained the lowest bAHD of 0.583 ± 0.380, reflecting precise boundary delineation.
+The \lsgroup[0] method demonstrated the highest overall performance across the combined datasets, achieving a Dice of 0.804 ± 0.150 (approximately 2\% higher than that of \baseDSSx[0] and 3\% higher than \baseUNetMSS[0]) and a Jaccard of 0.672 ± 0.205, surpassing both baseline methods and all other evaluated techniques.
+Its VolSim was 0.942 ± 0.076, indicating strong agreement with the ground truth volumes.
+Additionally, \lsgroup[0] attained the lowest bAVD of 0.583 ± 0.380, reflecting precise boundary delineation.